tlog-dev/tlog/README.md

 # Distributed

-Distributed traces work almost the same as local logger.
+Distributed tracing work almost the same as local logger.

 ## Labels

-First thing you sould set up is `Labels`.
-They are attached to each following message and starting span.
+First thing you sould set up is `tlog.Labels`.
+They are attached to each of the **following** `Message`, `Span` and `Metric`.
 You can find out later which machine and process produced each log event by these labels.

+Resetting `Labels` **replaces** all of them not just given. `Messages` created before `Labels` was set are not annotated with them.

 There are some predefined label names that can be filled for you.

 ```golang
 tlog.DefaultLogger = tlog.New(...)

 // full list is in tlog.AutoLabels
 base := tlog.FillLabelsWithDefaults("_hostname", "_user", "_pid", "_execmd5", "_randid")

 ls := append(Labels{"service=myservice"}, base...)

 ls = append(ls, tlog.ParseLabels(*userLabelsFlag)...)

 tlog.SetLabels(ls)